Muddus National Park: a travel guide

 What makes Muddus National Park and Laponia so special is that it is one of the few places in the world where nomadic reindeer herding is still practised on such a large scale.
 In other nordic regions this way of life has become too difficult and the younger generations often choose a different lifestyle.

 In Swedish Lapland, reindeer herding also knows many challenges from climate change, tourism, mining to loss of pastoral lands.
 However, the Saami people are also proud of their rich cultural heritage.
 Therefore the protection of the national parks in Laponia, that reflect the Saami’s traditional life, are of utmost importance.
-Not only for the Sami people, but for the whole world.

 The Laponia Heritage site is considered to be one of the few remaining wilderness areas in Europe.
 The mountains of Sarek and Padjelanta National Park are so remote that they can only be reached by multiple day hikes and long distance trails such as the famous Kungsleden.
 Stora Sjofallet and Muddus National Park are the only ones with an entrance that is connected by road and thus one of the most accessible parks to visit in Laponia.